Evidence Level

 What is the recommended dosage of Naringenin?

-Does Naringenin interact with medications?
+Does Naringenin interact with any medications?